pasce/Arduino-DS18x20-DS28x-Temperature-Sensor-EX/README.md

 - Your circuit is hooked up to an Arduino board on Digital Input/Output **PIN2**
 - Connect: GND <-> GND, DATA <-> PIN2, VCC <-> 3,3V or 5V.
 	- You are using one **pull up resistor** (4.7k ohm)  between **Data and VCC** to be able to read from the sensors etc.

-If you **need help with the wiring** check out this site: [**How to interface multiple DS18B20 on a single bus**](https://lastminuteengineers.com/multiple-ds18b20-arduino-tutorial/ "How to interface multiple DS18B20 on a single bus")

 ## Caveats
  - This sketch is functional but **has not been thoroughly tested**